 Today, Calci’s town hall is the Parish Church of SS.
 Giovanni ed Ermolao, built at the end of the 11th cenury in a Romanesque-Pisan style, surrounded by terraces of olive groves and overlooked by Monte Serra.

 On clear days there’s a stunning view that runs from Pisa all the way to the Tuscan Archipelago islands.

-Calci has two important tourism sites: the Certosa of Calci and the Museum of Natural History and Territory of the University of Pisa.
+Once in the area it’s absolutely worth visiting the renowned Certosa Monumentale and the Museum of Natural History and the University of Pisa Territory.